 Also check out: my list of our ultimate guide to visiting Boise, Idaho.

 Speaking of hidden gems in California, we just have to mention the Bearded Lady’s Mystic Museum in Burbank.
 If you find yourself in Burbank, California’s quirky Magnolia Park neighborhood, be sure to also pay a visit to the Bearded Lady’s Mystic Museum.
 Part gothic boutique, part antique oddities store, and part occult museum, you’ll find everything from coffin-shaped-backpacks to real-bat-taxidermy for sale.
 In the back of the store is the museum itself with rotating/permanent exhibits to visitors for a small fee.

 Along with items on display like antique ouija boards, ghost hunting kits, and Egyptian antiquities, the museum has also had Instagram-friendly photo-ops from spooky TV shows and movies like “The Chilling, Adventures of Sabrina” and “The Shining.”

 OceanView Mine — Pala

 Enjoying this article?
-Then, you’ll surely love my guide to hidden gems in Atlanta.
+Then, you’ll surely love my guide to weird things to do in Portland.